New Delhi, India

 At a Glance

-Centrally located and easy to get around, The Imperial is situated on Connaught Place and so benefits from the salubrious shopping and eating out opportunities of this upmarket area.
-It is also easy to access Old Delhi and is only 5 minutes from India Gate
+Centrally located and easy to get around, The Imperial is situated on Connaught Place and a stone's throw away from India Gate

 The Imperial projects classic Anglo/Indian luxury and is seeped in history - there are 7,000 paintings and 2,500 original photos hanging in the hotel's hallway galleries, and a tour of all the art and artifacts is available - this hotel would definitely appeal to history buffs